 If a house is advertised by an agency there is the assumption that the agency is working for the landlord.
-Because there is a conflict of interest, between the landlord and the tenant, the agency can not represent both parties and it is not allowed to ask for an agency fee.
-If you already paid you can claim a refund.
+Because there is a conflict of interest between the landlord and the tenant, the agency can not represent both parties and therefore it is not allowed to ask for an agency fee.
+If you already paid the agency fee, you may be able to claim a refund.

 Sometimes agencies refer to an agency fee as contract costs, administration costs, administration fees, etc. This is also not allowed and you can claim back these costs.